 - The southbound lanes on Stone Way N, south of N 34th Street, will be reduced to one, while the two northbound lanes on Stone Way N, south of N 34th Street, will remain intact

 The goal of this project is to improve the flow of bicycle, pedestrian, car and truck traffic that converges in this area.
 These sidewalks will help define the entrance to N Northlake Way, west of Stone Way N and provide access management to the adjacent driveway.

 The work is one of the 12 projects selected by the Bridging the Gap Oversight Committee to be completed as part of the Neighborhood Street Fund program, which is funded by the Bridging the Gap (BTG) transportation levy, passed by voters in November 2006 and scheduled to expire in 2015.

 This project reached final design in 2014.
-Construction is anticipated to begin in the spring/summer of 2015 and will last for approximately 4 weeks.
+Construction is anticipated to start this fall and will last for approximately 4 weeks.
 The project team will continue to keep the community informed as construction details become available.

 Click here to view final design plans.